Monthly Archives: August 2010

-I’m nearly 50 years old, and I’ve made more than my fair share of mistakes in my life.
+I’m well into my 50’s, and I’ve made more than my fair share of mistakes in my life.
 I have learned tremendously from each and every mistake that I have done.
 I guess that is why they call them a “life lesson”.
 The truth is that I was pretty naive back then.
 I really needed someone to give me advice on what life was going to bring.
 This thing called “life” has kicked me around for a few years and there have been times that I have told myself, “I wish I didn’t know now, what I didn’t know then”.

 But that is not how it works.
 Through many of these “Life Lessons” I have learned important things and hopefully I can share just a few things that I have learned over these past thirty or forty years that may help someone else who will journey down the path of this thing called ‘life”.